Skip to main content

 Areas We Serve for Alcohol Detox in Tennessee

-Many clients travel to our program from Nashville, Murfreesboro, Brentwood, Franklin, Smyrna, La Vergne, Lebanon, Clarksville, Columbia, Spring Hill, Gallatin, Hendersonville, Cookeville, Chattanooga, Knoxville, Memphis, and surrounding communities.
+Tulip Hill Recovery serves individuals and families from Nashville, Murfreesboro, Brentwood, Franklin, Smyrna, La Vergne, Lebanon, Clarksville, Columbia, Spring Hill, Gallatin, Hendersonville, Cookeville, Chattanooga, Knoxville, Memphis, and surrounding communities.

 Insurance Plans That May Cover Alcohol Detox

-Insurance plans that may provide coverage include Blue Cross Blue Shield, Aetna, Cigna, Humana, Optum, UMR, United Healthcare, and, when applicable, TennCare.
+Many insurance plans provide benefits for medically necessary detoxification and addiction treatment.
+Plans that may offer coverage include Blue Cross Blue Shield, Aetna, Cigna, Humana, Optum, UMR, UnitedHealthcare, and, when applicable, TennCare.

 What Happens When You Call Tulip Hill Recovery?

-If treatment is appropriate, our team assists with insurance verification, admission planning, transportation coordination when necessary, and preparation for arrival.
+A clinical assessment helps determine the appropriate level of care and whether medical detox is recommended.
+If treatment is appropriate, the admissions team can assist with insurance verification, admission planning, transportation coordination when necessary, and preparation for arrival.

-Why Families Trust Tulip Hill Recovery
+Why Families Choose Tulip Hill Recovery

-Our approach begins with a comprehensive clinical assessment and physician-reviewed treatment planning process.
-Every client receives personalized recommendations based on their medical history, alcohol use patterns, mental health needs, withdrawal risk factors, recovery goals, and available support systems.
+Treatment at Tulip Hill Recovery begins with a comprehensive clinical assessment and individualized care planning based on medical history, alcohol use patterns, mental health needs, withdrawal risk factors, recovery goals, and available support systems.

 Clinical Oversight and Evidence-Based Care